Jafner/5etools-docker/README.md

 `docker run -d -p 80:80 --rm --name 5etools-docker -v 5etools:/usr/local/apache2/htdocs jafner/5etools-docker`

 Then give the container a minute or two to come online and it will be accessible at `localhost`.
-When you stop the container, it will automatically delete itself, but the downloaded files will remain in the 5etools volume, so you can always start the container back up by re-running the command.
+When you stop the container, it will automatically delete itself.
+The downloaded files will remain in the 5etools volume, so you can always start the container back up by re-running the command.

 ### Getting token images
 You can configure the container's initialization script to download image files by setting the `IMG` environment variable: